AVEVA/CONNECT-data-services-developer-docs/content/api-reference/operations/operations-logs.md

 <a id="opIdLog_Get Namespace Logs"></a>

 Returns logs for a namespace.
 The source parameter can be repeated multiple times.
-Valid sources are: - Data ingress - Data storage - Data views - Metadata - PI to Data Hub Omit the source parameter to retrieve all sources.
+Valid sources are: - Data ingress - Data storage - Data views - Metadata - PI to CONNECT Omit the source parameter to retrieve all sources.
 The severity parameter can be repeated multiple times.
 Valid severities are: - Critical - Error - Warning - Information - Verbose Omit the severity parameter to retrieve all severities.

 ### Request
 ```text